 2. Public school teachers provide financial support to students

-Some public school teachers have been providing some school supplies for their students independently out of their own cash on hand as the COVID-19 pandemic financially affected many students.
-Currently, out of the burdened hearts and aching pockets, the teachers provide some students with school supplies like ballpens, papers and even funds for some projects, etc.
+Some public-school teachers have been providing some school supplies for their students independently out of their own cash on hand as the COVID-19 pandemic financially affected many students.
+Currently, out of the burdened hearts and aching pockets, the teachers provide some students with school supplies like ballpens, papers and even funds for some projects, and so forth.

 The school administrators can make a proportionate division of a modest budget for planning and coordinating resources and expenditures, custom-made and tailored to the teachers who can’t pay for their students’ supplies as they have families themselves.

 3. The towering poor Wi-Fi connections